-New writers may submit a brief query through our submission form.
+New writers may submit a brief query to the Managing Editor Robert Caggiano.
 We are not always able to respond to every query, but we will respond if we need more information or if we accept your idea.
 If your query is accepted, we will provide further direction for the full article.

 After we've accepted your query, write the online article according to the guidelines we send.
 Send your article via email along with your byline and brief bio.

 Editorial Process for Returning Writers

 Your story should be submitted to the necessary editor for the appropriate product.
 The editor will then review it for the guidelines mentioned above.
 Though headlines and subheads may be suggested, the editor reserves the right to change the suggestions to create more audience appeal.
 Stories are then edited for AP Style.
 The editor will select a relevant photo pass it along to a copy editor.
 The stories will then go live on the designated site, with the best stories shared to social media.
 At any point in this process, a senior editor can cut a story.
 Our publisher can choose not to publish any submission.